Frequently Asked Questions

 If you do not have three (3) hours of non-work time when Voter Service and Polling Centers are open on Election Day, then you are entitled to two hours of paid leave from your job to vote on Election Day.
 However, you must request this time off prior to Election Day.
 Your employer is entitled to determine which hours you can be absent, but if you request your time off either at the beginning or end of your work shift, your employer must approve that time request.

-You can also return your ballot prior to election day by mailing it with postage, or by putting it in a dropbox near you.
-See our homepage for a map of dropboxes near you, and their days and hours of operation.
+You can also return your ballot prior to Election Day by mailing it with postage, or by putting it in a drop box near you.
+See our homepage for a map of drop boxes near you, and their days and hours of operation.

 If an Election Judge or anyone else challenges your right to vote at a VSPC, you still have the right to cast a regular ballot.
 If you make an oath attesting to your eligibility to vote to an Election Judge, you must be allowed to cast a regular ballot.
 If you don’t want to answer the questions about your eligibility, you still have a right to cast a provisional ballot.

-If you are challenged or you see people being challenged at a VSPC, please call the voter hotline at 1 866 OUR VOTE (1-866-687-8683) or 1-888-VE-Y-VOTA (1-888-839-8682).
+If you are challenged or you see people being challenged at a VSPC, please call the Election Protection Hotline:

-If your question or concern is not answered here, please call the the toll free Election Protection hotline: 1‑866‑OUR‑VOTE (1-866-687-8683) or the Spanish language hotline 1-888-VE-Y-VOTA (1-888-839-8682).
+If your question or concern is not answered here, please call the toll-free Election Protection hotline (info below).
 You can also submit your question using this inquiry form.